juhannam/gct634-ai613-2021/hw1/readme.md

 * feature_extraction.py: loads audio files, extracts MFCC features using Librosa and stores them in the "mfcc" folder
 * feature_summary.py: contains functions to summarize the extracted MFCC features
-* train_test.py: train models and test it
+* train_test.py: train models and validate it.

 Once you download the files in your homework folder, run the feature extraction first:
 ```